oceanprotocol-archive/oceansimpleseller/README.md

 `go` is required by the libp2p connection.
 Install go using the official installation docs: https://go.dev/doc/install

-In order to install the `protobuf` dependency, JVM needs to be present as well.

 `protobuf-compiler` is required for compiling the `.proto` files.
 Install it using the following command on Ubuntu: